There's No Freaking Way I'll be Your Lover! Unless...: Characters

-Housemaid and chauffeur of the Oduka family, employed to look after Mai.
+A housemaid and chauffeur of the Oduka family, employed to look after Mai.
 Hanatori strongly dislikes Renako, believing that she is a poor choice of partner to Mai and that Satsuki would be preferable as Mai's wife.
 However, she only lets this on when she and Renako are alone.

 Media

 Light novel

 Written by Teren Mikami and illustrated by Eku Takeshima, There's No Freaking Way I'll be Your Lover!
 Unless... began publication under Shueisha's Dash X Bunko imprint.
 The series has been collected in eight volumes as of September 25, 2025.
 Two short story collections were released between July and August 2025.

 The light novel has been licensed for English release in North America by Seven Seas Entertainment.